theforeman/theforeman.org/introduction.md

 ## What is Foreman?
 Foreman is an open source project that helps system administrators manage servers throughout their lifecycle, from provisioning and configuration to orchestration and monitoring.
-Using Puppet, Chef, Salt, and Foreman's smart proxy architecture, you can easily automate repetitive tasks, quickly deploy applications, and proactively manage change, both on-premise with VMs and bare-metal or in the cloud.
+Using Puppet, Chef, Salt, Ansible and Foreman's smart proxy architecture, you can easily automate repetitive tasks, quickly deploy applications, and proactively manage change, both on-premise with VMs and bare-metal or in the cloud.

 Foreman provides comprehensive, interaction facilities including a web frontend, CLI and RESTful API